 \section{Introduction}

-Hyperproperties \cite{ClarksonS10} are system properties that relate multiple paths of a system.
+Hyperproperties \cite{ClarksonS10} are system properties that relate multiple computation paths of a system.
 Such properties are of increasing importance as they can, for example, characterize the information-flow in a system.
-A prominent logic to express hyperproperties is \HyperLTL{}, which extends linear-time temporal logic (\LTL) with explicit path quantification \cite{ClarksonFKMRS14}. \HyperLTL{} can, for instance, express generalized non-interference (GNI) \cite{McCullough88} stating that the high-security input of a system does not influence the observable output.
+A prominent logic to express hyperproperties is \HyperLTL{}, which extends linear-time temporal logic (\LTL) with explicit path quantification \cite{ClarksonFKMRS14}. \HyperLTL{} can, for instance, express generalized non-interference (GNI) \cite{McCullough88}, stating that the high-security input of a system does not influence the observable output:

-Here $H$ is a set of high-security input propositions and $O$ a set of outputs (for simplicity we assume that there are no low-security inputs).
-The formula states that for any paths $\pi, \pi'$ there exists a third path $\pi''$ that agrees with the high-security inputs of $\pi$ and with the outputs of $\pi'$.
+Here $H$ is a set of high-security input propositions and $O$ a set of outputs (for simplicity, we assume that there are no low-security inputs).
+In our model, the system thus generates a set of computations paths over $H \cup O$, where each path corresponds to a possible input-output interaction with the system.
+The \ref{prop:GNIintro} formula then states that for any pair of paths $\pi, \pi'$ there exists a third path $\pi''$ that agrees with the high-security inputs of $\pi$ and with the outputs of $\pi'$.
 The existence of $\pi''$ guarantees that any observation on the outputs is compatible with every possible sequence of high-security inputs; non-determinism is the sole explanation for the output.

-Existing hyperlogics (including \HyperLTL{}) consider a system as a set of paths and quantify (universally or existentially) over those paths.
+Existing hyperlogics (like \HyperLTL{}) consider a system as a set of paths and quantify (universally or existentially) over those paths.
 In this paper, we introduce a novel class of hyperproperties that reason about \emph{strategic behavior} in a multi-agent system where the paths of the system are outcomes of games played on a game structure.
 We introduce \HyperATLS{}, a temporal logic to express hyperproperties in multi-agent systems.
-Our logic builds on the foundation laid by alternating-time temporal logic (\ATLS{}) \cite{AlurHK02}\footnote{\ATLS{} is branching-time logic that extends \CTLS{} by offering selective quantification over paths that are possible outcomes of games \cite{AlurHK02}.
-The \ATLS{} quantifier $\llangle A \rrangle \varphi$ states that the players in $A$ have a joint strategy such that every outcome under that strategy satisfies $\varphi$.}.
-While strategy quantifiers in \ATLS{} can be nested (similar to \CTLS), the logic is unable to express hyperproperties, as the scope of each quantifier is limited to the current path (see \cite{Finkbeiner17}).
+Our logic builds on the foundation laid by alternating-time temporal logic (\ATLS{}) \cite{AlurHK02}.\footnote{\ATLS{} is a temporal logic that extends \CTLS{} by offering selective quantification over paths that are possible outcomes of games \cite{AlurHK02}.
+The \ATLS{} quantifier $\llangle A \rrangle \varphi$ states that the players in $A$ have a joint strategy such that every outcome under that strategy satisfies $\varphi$.} While strategy quantifiers in \ATLS{} can be nested (similar to \CTLS), the logic is unable to express hyperproperties, as the scope of each quantifier is limited to the current path.